cruizch/RepData_PeerAssessment1/PA1_template.md

 ## 61 2012-11-30 10766.19
 ```

 There are differences from the estimates when ignoring NA values.
-For example, the first day (2010-10-01) was not plotted because all the steps values were NA.
+For example, the first day (2010-10-01) was not plotted because all the steps values were NA

 Comparing the original mean and median against the mean and median with filled NA values